-Transfer: UC; CSU Gen. Ed.
+LMC Degree: GE: Natural Sciences; DA Transfer: UC; CSU Gen. Ed.
 Area E1

 Have you ever wondered how your heart helps to pump blood throughout your body?
 Or why you are more likely to get sick when you are stressed?
 Or what makes up a cell?
 This course will provide answers to all of these questions (and more)!
 The course is an opportunity for non-science majors to gain a greater understanding of how the human body functions and how biomedical science addresses the needs of human health and disease.
 The course will introduce students to the cell and how it functions, how tissues and organs function in the body, and how diseases affect normal body function.
 In addition to weekly lectures, there will be weekly one-hour by arrangement mini-lab sessions.
-This course fulfills the health education graduation requirement for LMC.
-NOTE: Honors contracts are available for certain sections of this course.
-Please contact the individual instructor.
+This course meets the General Education Requirement for Science as of summer 2011.
 LR